-There are several ways to construct a Color object.
-The constructor can take three parameters giving the RGB components.
-It can take a single string parameter giving the color as a CSS color string, like those used in the 2D canvas graphics API.
-Examples include "white", "red", "rgb(255,0,0)", and "#FF0000".
+There are several ways to construct a THREE.Color object.
+The constructor can take three parameters giving the RGB components as real numbers in the range 0.0 to 1.0.
+It can take a single string parameter giving the color as a CSS color string, like those used in the 2D canvas graphics API; examples include "white", "red", "rgb(255,0,0)", and "#FF0000".
 Or the color constructor can take a single integer parameter in which each color component is given as an eight-bit field in the integer.
 Usually, an integer that is used to represent a color in this way is written as a hexadecimal literal, beginning with "0x".
 Examples include 0xff0000 for red, 0x00ff00 for green, 0x0000ff for blue, and 0x007050 for a dark blue-green.
 Here are some examples of using color constructors: